danielharrell/SumLect2015/Lost_Idea_LA.md

 All these headlines, I think, have one thing in common.
-While they may disagree about the threat to liberal education, they agree, it seems, in distinguishing liberal education from the threat, as if the threat were external rather than internal.
-The headlines make you think something else is killing liberal education, not liberal education itself.
-And if you want something more than headlines in this vein, you need look no farther than St.
+While they may disagree about the threat to liberal education, they agree in distinguishing liberal education from the threat, as if the threat were external rather than internal.
+The headlines make you think something *else* is killing liberal education, whether it be liberals or conservatives or technology or the economy.
+And it is hard to envision a defense of liberal education without such a distinction.
+For if liberal education itself were somehow the threat, then death might well be liberal education's best defense, but in defeat.
+No surprise, then, that those of us devoted to liberal education will take its threats as if these came from without.
+For this makes most immediate sense of a defense that succeeds only if liberal education survives.

-John's College, and [the
-announcement](<http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>)
-it made for a conference it hosted in Santa Fe last October.
+Still, the more seriously you take these threats, the harder it can cast them in external terms, or capture in a headline.
+The most striking example of this I know of Without against what threatens it without making such a distinction, And if you want more than headlines in this vein, you need look no farther than St. John's College, and [the announcement](<http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>) it made for a conference it hosted in Santa Fe last October.
 The stated question of the conference was "What is Liberal